Eryadu/Java_feb_2025/src/studyMaterial/InnerClass.md

    as final.
 Note : Local inner class cannot access non-final local variable till JDK 1.7.
 Since JDK 1.8, it is possible to access
        the non-final local variable in method local inner class.
+-- Method local inner class can’t be marked as private, protected, static, and transient but can be marked as abstract and final, but not both at the same time.

 ## Example: